MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-a-flight.md

 author: mcleanbyron
 ms.assetid: 87708690-079A-443D-807E-D2BF9F614DDF
 description: Use this method in the Windows Store submission API to get data for a package flight for an app that is registered to your Windows Dev Center account.
-title: Get a package flight using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Get a package flight
+ms.author: mcleans
+ms.date: 02/08/2017
+ms.topic: article